Arguably one of the worst types of acne, body acne can be particularly frustrating in the summer months when wearing tank tops, shorts, and swimsuits.

 Tight clothing always seems to be in style - whether it’s leggings, tank tops, or a little black dress, we can’t help ourselves.
 The problem with tight clothing is it’s not very breathable to our skin.
 It can trap in moisture, sweat, or dirt on our skin and clog our pores which leads to breakouts in places that are quite inconvenient.

 Try to wear clothing that is a little more loose and flowy so your skin has room to breathe.
 If you normally wear a size small shirt, try a medium instead.
 Opt for cotton whenever you can.
-Some gym clothes are made especially with fabric that promotes air circulation!
+Some gym clothes are made with fabric that specifically promotes air circulation!

 3. Use the Correct Products

-We use tons of products daily - from hair products, to SPF, to fragrance, lotions, etc. Be sure that the products you use on your body are non-comedogenic so that they won’t clog your pores.
+We use tons of products daily - from hair products, to SPF, fragrance, lotions, etc. Be sure that the products you use on your body are non-comedogenic so that they won’t clog your pores.
 You can use your facial moisturizer on sensitive areas like your chest where your pores get clogged more easily.

-The good news is that Body Acne is both treatable and preventable.
+The good news is that body acne is both treatable and preventable.
 With a few easy changes, you can clear your skin and feel the confidence you once felt in your favorite clothes.
 See how our customers have cleared their own body acne...